 To enable you to make an informed decision as to which charger is right for you, we have dedicated a page to each of these charger manufacturers (click on links by charger name above, or in the header row of table below), and we have also prepared the following "Home Charger Comparison Table." to compare them.

 Whilst this table doesn't give a comprehensive list of every charger available, it does highlight functionality to be aware of, and the different approaches being taken in the market.
 You may also be interested in our equivalent "Commercial Charger Comparison Table".

 EO's philisophy has been to create a simple, modular and scalable system.
 The entry level eoMini is a 'dumb' charger providing an easy-to-use and cost effective home charger.
+The eoMini Pro is its smart counterpart, which is eligible for the OLEV grant.
 The eoBasic range is a ‘dumb’ charger which comes with a socket or a tethered cable.
 The eoGenius is a 'dumb but smart-ready' charger to which intelligence (monitoring etc) can be added as required via eoHUB, eoAPP and eoCloud, with a subscription fee per charger, with up to 30 chargers per eoHUB.
 The fact that the intelligence sits outside the charger is one of the key differences between EO and competitor chargers.